guswp0835-rgb/Affective-OS-Unreleased-Emotional-Kernel-for-AGI-Alignment/README.md

 **Please stop feeding raw psychotherapy logs into emotional AI models.**
 This is why current GPT-style systems wobble emotionally.
 If one person, in two weeks, can map this much structure,
-there’s no excuse for the current chaos.
+there is no excuse for the current chaos.

 Build your AGI however you want.
 I’m stepping off here.